 When it comes to vans you basically have two options to transport your bike – hitch rack or a special van rack (manufactured by Thule).
-There’s also an extremely rare third option – a roof rack, but given the height of the vehicle it’s not the optimal choice.
+There’s also an extremely rare third option – a roof rack, but given the height of the vehicle, it’s not the optimal choice.

 Tested on a variety of travel trailers, popup trailers, toy haulers and fifth wheels

-Before jumping into specifics of RV trailer bike racks, remember that you can transport bike in your towing vehicle, too.
+Before jumping into specifics of RV trailer bike racks, remember that you can transport bikes in your towing vehicle, too.
 If you tow with a truck (most likely) you can choose a truck bed rack.
 If you tow with an SUV – you can still mount bikes on the roof.

-But, when it comes to traditional trailers you can either place bikes on the tongue (not an option for fifth wheels) or back of trailer.
+But, when it comes to traditional trailers you can either place bikes on the tongue (not an option for fifth wheels) or back of the trailer.

 Tongue-mounted racks – these are mounted directly on the tongue and allow to carry up to four bikes.
-These are not the easiest to load and unload bikes with, but are a great option if you don’t want any bikes on the back of your trailer.
+These are not the easiest to load and unload bikes with but are a great option if you don’t want any bikes on the back of your trailer.
 The only thing to keep in mind is your remaining tongue weight – make sure you have some wiggle room before installing a rack like that.

-For pop-up trailers with roof crossbars there’s also an exception – regular roof racks.
-The latter option comes with a little bonus – because roof width on pop-up trailer is much wider than that of a regular car – you can easily mount three bikes there, or even four if you’re lucky.
+For pop-up trailers with roof crossbars, there’s also an exception – regular roof racks.
+The latter option comes with a little bonus – because roof width on a pop-up trailer is much wider than that of a regular car – you can easily mount three bikes there, or even four if you’re lucky.

 Tested on several Class-A, Class-B and Class-C motorhomes

-With motorhomes your choice of bike racks is similar to that of travel trailers.
+With motorhomes, your choice of bike racks is similar to that of travel trailers.